Canceling: It’s not just for plans and subscriptions anymore.

 Since Portnoy is a Trumpian figure who thrives on adversarial situations and crossing boundaries of taste, he can’t lose the reputation he already has.
 To be canceled is to be found out; to go from neutral or positive associations to negative ones.
 Portnoy could conceivably say something so beyond the pale that advertisers desert Barstool Sports completely, but it would take more than what is in the video, even if what is in the video might seriously taint someone else’s career.

 As for the second part of Portnoy’s claim, “I cancel you,” the publisher’s Twitter minions are at the time of this writing engaged in an effort to damage Jemele Hill’s career.
-They are touting a tweet from 2009, in which she used a derogatory term for transsexuals, as proof of her intolerance and inherent cancel-worthiness.
+They are touting a tweet from 2009, in which she used a derogatory term for trans people, as proof of her intolerance and inherent cancel-worthiness.

 They will not be successful.